cta-observatory/ctapipe_io_magic/README.md

 -   v0.4.4: changed units of peak_time from time slices (as stored in MARS) to nanoseconds
 -   v0.4.5: fixed automatic tests, add possibility to choose between effective and nominal focal length
 -   v0.4.6: add support to read in data taken in mono mode (full for real data, partial for MCs).
 Fixed bug in recognition of mono/stereo or standard trigger/SumT data (added also for MC)
+-   v0.4.7: add full support to read in real and MC data taken in mono mode, and with SumT.
+Added treatment of unsuitable pixels for MC data.
+Added readout of true XMax value from MC data (usually not available, filled with 0 otherwise)